kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 * For some storage systems, volumes are always managed in a group.
 For these storage systems, they will have to create a group for a single volume if they need to implement a create volume function in Kubernetes.
 Volume snapshotting, cloning, expansion, and deletion, etc. are all performed at a group level.
 Providing a VolumeGroup API will be very convenient for them.

 * Instead of taking individual snapshots one after another, VolumeGroup can be used as a source for taking a snapshot of all the volumes in the same volume group.
 This may be a storage level consistent group snapshot if the storage system supports it.
-In any case, when used together with quiesce hooks, this group snapshot can be application consistent.
 For this use case, we will introduce another CRD VolumeGroupSnapshot.

 * VolumeGroup can also be used together with application snapshot.
 It can be a resource managed by the ApplicationSnapshot CRD.